doctore/Spring5Microservices/README.md

 ![Alt text](/documentation/DockerImages.png?raw=true "Docker images")

+### Docker compose

+To manage the Docker containers in an easier way, a [Docker compose](https://docs.docker.com/compose/compose-file) [file](https://github.com/doctore/Spring5Microservices/blob/master/compose.yml) has been added.
+It includes the required commands to up and down the project's containers.

 ### PostgreSQL configuration in localhost

 In this project, the PostgreSQL database has not been dockerized, feel free to do it if you prefer such option instead of using the local one.
 In this section, I will describe the